Eternity is rushing towards us.

 As far as what God has done for me and my life, it is a blessing.
 I’ve overdosed over fifteen times, crashed a truck into a telephone pole at 85 miles an hour in the past, and been saved by the grace of God numerous times.
 All of my drug-addiction hardships and struggles brought me to my heavenly Father.
 Going to prison opened my eyes and made me realize, for one, I wasn’t living right, but, two, I needed a Savior.
 It’s because of you and God that I got saved and got born again.
 Because of what you do for the world and for God, I want to thank you so very much.
 God bless you.
 I really don’t know what else to say.
 Man, thank you so much for everything that you do.
 Mark Cahill, you are an amazing, amazing child of God.

 Jacob is so thankful to God that he’s thanking those who have helped him understand truth.

 There are not found that returned to give glory to God, save this stranger.

 And whosoever will not do the law of thy God, and the law of the king, let judgment be executed speedily upon him, whether it be unto death, or to banishment, or to confiscation of goods, or to imprisonment.

 Prison is not always a bad thing.
 It is necessary in most societies.
-There are rules and laws that have to be followed in order for society to function properly.
+There are rules and laws that have to be followed for society to function properly.
 We have heard from so many people who were saved either during or after their jail experience.
 The Lord has many times used incarceration to get people’s full and complete attention.

 God is good.
 I can’t wait to get to the other side.
 It will be a glorious day.
 Are you reaching out to the hurting?
 Giving them some truth wrapped in the love they are looking for?
 No one is beyond hope.
 If God can reach you, if He can reach me, and if He can reach Jacob, then He can reach anyone.